keysafe-protocol/documents/README.md

 ### Unilogin

-Unilogin is a SaaS of Account Abstraction based on Keysafe Network.
+Unilogin is a SaaS solution based on Keysafe Network.
 It helps users to access their Web3 assets and Dapps through Web2 verification such as Google OAuth and Email verification.

 Try it at https://unilogin-demo.vercel.app/#/login-home